systematic-magic/AgingPubMed/editorials_pdf.rst

 1.2.
 Check title spelling.

 1.3.
 Check that title is written in blue and bold font.
-Note: title of editorials and news is written in smaller font than title of research papers.
+Note: title of editorials is written in smaller font than title of research papers.

 1.4.
 Check that capitalisation of scientific terms is correct.